Origin and OriginPro

 - Add text, including plain text or text from data or metadata with rich text format.

-- Add graphic objects such as line, polyline, freehand draw tool, curve, arrows, distance annotation, circle, oval, square, rectangle, polygon, freehand region, etc.
+- Add graphic objects such as line, polyline, freehand draw tool, curve, arrows, distance annotation, angle annotation, circle, oval, square, rectangle, polygon, freehand region, etc.

 - Add special characters, superscript, and subscript notation